 Currently serving as the Director for Multilateral Affairs in the State Department’s Bureau of Asian and Pacific Affairs, Palmer has previously written three other gripping diplomatic thrillers: The American Mission, Secrets of State, and The Wolf of Sarajevo.

-The author’s fourth novel is not an exception: He takes readers to the isolated and fictional Central Asian country of Kyrgyzstan, nexus for a furtive struggle for regional control among the world’s major economic and political powers.
+The author’s fourth novel is not an exception: He takes readers to the isolated Central Asian country of Kyrgyzstan, nexus for a furtive struggle for regional control among the world’s major economic and political powers.
 There, an unlikely American is tasked with infiltrating an underground democracy movement bent on overthrowing the corrupt president for Life – an assignment that could compromise her loyalties and place her in grave danger.

 One of the most interesting creations of Matthew Palmer in his latest novel is his heroine Katrina “Kate” Hollister.
 She doesn’t generally play by the rules, a fact that has gotten her into trouble during her State Department posting in Havana and landed her with new job duties in one of the “icky-stans.”